CAS

 • Drug Intelligence to summarize FDA drug authorizations, dosages, and dates of approval.

-CAS BioFinder homepage as of August 2025 showing the updated interface with all search types BioFinder v2 ligand search results page with updated layout and filtering BioFinder v2 ligand detail page with expanded data types and protein associations BioFinder v2 showing compound results for Alzheimer's disease research
+CAS BioFinder homepage as of August 2025 showing the updated interface with all search types BioFinder v2 ligand results with updated layout and filtering BioFinder v2 ADME view showing absorption, distribution, metabolism, and excretion data BioFinder v2 Chemspace visualization mapping chemical similarity BioFinder v2 disease ontology showing hierarchical disease relationships BioFinder v2 proteins view showing protein search and detail data

-CAS BioFinder v2: homepage, ligand results, ligand detail, and disease search
+CAS BioFinder v2: homepage, ligand results, ADME, chemspace, disease ontology, and proteins

 Version 2 Statistics